 Elk Falls Park has a wide variety of birds including Great blue herons, killdeer, Ravens, crows, Chestnut-backed chickadees, and Eagles being the most abundant resident bird species, but you can also see Western Tanagers, Golden-Crowned kinglets, Barred Owls, Red-Tailed Hawks, and other avian visitors.

-Mammals include Black Tail Deer, Black Bears, Cougars, and Roosevelt Elk as well as Shrews, Squirrels, Voles, Raccoons, Mink, Otters, Muskrat, and Beaver.
+Mammals include Black Tail Deer, Black Bears, Cougars, and Roosevelt Elk as well as Shrews, Squirrels, Voles, Raccoons, Mink, Otters, Muskrats, and Beaver.
 A beaver dam and pond are located west of the campground on the beaver pond trail.
 Roosevelt Elk visits the park during the winter.

-Fish include steelhead, Cutthroat, and Dolly Varden trout, Three Spine Stickleback, freshwater Bullheads plus Chinook, chum, Coho, Pink, and Sockeye salmon.
+Fish include steelhead, Cutthroat, Dolly Varden trout, Three Spine Stickleback, freshwater Bullheads plus Chinook, chum, Coho, Pink, and Sockeye salmon.

 So for some awesome camping, hiking or fishing, head out to Elk Falls Park and see what this part of the island has to offer, and don’t forget to bring your camera.